1. “Cybersecurity is solely about technology.”

 5. “Cybercriminals only target big businesses.”

-Small to medium size businesses are more at risk than larger corporations because cybercriminals know they are less likely to have advanced security measures in place to protect their network.
+Small to medium-sized businesses are more at risk than larger corporations because cybercriminals know they are less likely to have advanced security measures in place to protect their network.
 Hackers also use smaller organizations as a pivot point to access the data of larger corporations.

-At Aldridge, our IT professionals have worked with a variety of businesses with complex, ever changing security needs.
+At Aldridge, our IT professionals have worked with a variety of businesses with complex, ever-changing security needs.
 However, this is normal for us because we understand both your business and the cybersecurity landscape are always changing, and we know how to manage the chaos this can create.
-If your organization is looking for a more effective cybersecurity solution, or simply does not know its current security position, schedule a free consultation with an Aldridge representative to learn how we can help.
+Let us become your outsourced IT department so you can save time and money and focus on running your business.